xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-screenshot.md

 WebUI.closeBrowser()
 ```

-3. You want to take a screenshot of the current browser after logging in and store it current project by using relative paths.
+### Sort and store screenshots by projects using relative paths

+Same as above, but here the screenshot is stored with your current project.

 ```groovy
  import static com.kms.katalon.core.checkpoint.CheckpointFactory.findCheckpoint